Product Marketing Manager

 Circles was an existing protocol undergoing redevelopment.
 Legacy positioning around Universal Basic Income created adoption friction and limited market understanding.
 The core challenge wasn't technical, it was narrative.

 Internal teams lacked alignment on target users and value proposition, while product development and market understanding were evolving simultaneously.
+I was brought in to solve both.

 What I Did

-• Created shared positioning frameworks aligning product, ecosystem and leadership
+• Created shared positioning frameworks aligning product, ecosystem and leadership teams

 • Built reporting structures to track adoption signals and marketing learning